 SOAS seeks to co-operate with the police and other agencies in the prevention and detection of crime, and the maintenance of a safe environment for the School and the wider community.
 Personal data which are necessary for a legitimate investigation will normally be released.
 Sections 2 and 3 set out the procedures that should be followed when responding to requests for data, to ensure there are adequate safeguards in place to protect the School against the claim that information has been released contrary to the DPA.

 The following points apply to routine requests for personal data.
 See Emergency Situations for what to do if the urgent disclosure of data appears to be necessary to protect the life or health of individuals.

 (1) It is important that SOAS responds to requests in a consistent and co-ordinated way, using the most up to date information.
 To facilitate this, staff who receive a request for personal data from a law enforcement agency must forward it as soon as possible to one of the following individuals, who will co-ordinate the School's response:

-- Requests for data about current or former students, those applying to become students or unsuccessful applicants: pass to the SOAS Registry (Nicholas Page) and copy to the Information Compliance Manager.
+- Requests for data about current or former students, those applying to become students or unsuccessful applicants: pass to the SOAS Registry and copy to the Information Compliance Manager.

-- Requests for data about current or former staff or job applicants: pass to the Human Resources Manager in Human Resources who deals with the department or faculty, and copy to the Information Compliance Manager.
+- Requests for data about current or former staff or job applicants: pass to the Human Resources Operations team in Human Resources, and copy to the Information Compliance Manager.